Stan Darling: History

 Born in Callander, Ontario, Stan Darling moved to Burk's Falls and founded Stan Darling Insurance Inc. in 1938.
-He was elected to the Burk's Falls City Council in 1942.
+He was elected to the Burk's Falls Village Council in 1942.
 He was a councillor for 4 years and reeve for 26 years.

-In the 1953 federal election, he ran unsuccessfully as the Progressive Conservative candidate for the House of Commons of Canada in the riding of Parry Sound—Muskoka.
+In the 1953 federal election, he ran unsuccessfully as the Progressive Conservative candidate for the House of Commons of Canada in the riding of Parry Sound-Muskoka.
 He was elected in the 1972 federal election.
 He was re-elected five more times in 1974, 1979, 1980, 1984, and 1988.

 His memoirs, The Darling diaries: Memoirs of a Political Career (Dundurn Press, ISBN 1-55002-253-9), written with Beth Slaney, was published in 1995.

 In 2000, he received the Distinguished Service Award from the Canadian Association of Former Parliamentarians, awarded to a former parliamentarian "who has made an outstanding contribution to the country and its democratic institutions."